virror/BehaviorTreeDesigner/IncludedNodes.md

 * Repeater:
   > Repeats the child node n times always returning after one tick.
   	Returns RUNNING during the ticks its repeating, after its done, it returns
 	  last child’s result.

 * Wait:
   > Waits a certain number of seconds until the child is allowed to run.
     Returns RUNNING while waiting.

 ## Actions
-* ClearTarget:
+* SetEntry:
-  > Clears the current Target of the agent.
+  > Sets an Entry.
+Class entries can only be set to null.

-* HasTarget:
+* HasEntry:
-  > Returns SUCCESS if agent has Target, FAILURE if not.
+  > Returns SUCCESS if Entry matches the Value, FAILURE if not.
+    Class entries can only match to "not null".

-* TagToTarget:
+* TagToEntry:
-  > Finds the closest Target with the selected Tag and returns SUCCESS, if no
+  > Finds the closest Transform with the selected Tag and returns SUCCESS, if no
+    Transform was found it returns FAILURE.

+* LayerToEntry:
+  > Finds the closest Transform with the selected Layer and returns SUCCESS, if no
-    Target was found it returns FAILURE.
+    Transform was found it returns FAILURE.

 * WalkToTarget:
-  > Sets the agents Nav Mesh position to Target, returns RUNNING while walking,
+  > Sets the agents Nav Mesh position to the selected Entry, returns RUNNING while walking,
     SUCCESS when closer than the specified distance and FAILURE if path could
 	  not be found.
+NOTE that the Entry must be a Transform.